ndaniels/MRFy-ICFP/jfpnotes.md

   - Viterbi decreases: lists, array indices

+  - preceders --- distinction between original viterbi and index based

+      - how to handle impossible transitions

   - Node array indexing: safe, unsafe, not used in inner loop

   - Residue array indexing: safe, unsafe, not used in inner loop